Special offer

 Good leaders communicate their vision

 A vision is something to look forward to and to aim for.
-Leaders who communicate their vision for the business give their teams a clear idea on what needs to be achieved and why.
-The manager should articulate the vision clearly and should be personally dedicated to the vision.
+Leaders who communicate their vision for the business give their teams a clear idea of what needs to be achieved and why.
+The manager would articulate the vision clearly and be personally dedicated to the vision.

-“Practice what you preach” is a principle that managers should apply at all times.
-Doing so demonstrates that rules apply to all and reduces top-down hierarchy pressure.
-People managers should align the standard they set for their teams with their own.
+If managers follow the same procedures as they advise others to follow, they demonstrate that rules apply to everyone at your organisation and help reduce top-down hierarchy pressure.
+People managers align the standards they set for their teams with their own.
 This behaviour will demonstrate accountability, credibility and humility.

 Good leaders are good communicators

-Good leaders are excellent communicators and their communication skills emanate from their listening skills.
+Good leaders are excellent communicators, and their communication skills emanate from their listening skills.
 When conveying the message, they should be clear, mindful and to the point.
-Knowing what information to share and when is essential.
-In addition, being a people manager also means knowing how to deal with misunderstandings or conflicts in the workplace.
+They usually know what information to share and when.
+In addition, being a people manager also means knowing how to handle misunderstandings or conflicts in the workplace.

 Leaders empower the workforce and are generous with recognition

 Successful people managers are inspiring leaders.
 They recognise the effort of their teams or individuals when it is due.
 Being generous with recognition has a positive effect on team morale.
 Employees know their hard work is valued and maintain strong motivation.
-In addition, good people managers are not shy with delegating and giving ownership to their team members.
-They trust them and the work they deliver and encourage their teams to be creative and “do it their way”.
+In addition, good people managers are open to delegating and giving ownership to their team members.
+They trust them and the work they deliver and encourage their teams to be creative and ‘do it their way’.

 Effective managers know how to motivate their teams and inspire them

 There is much more to leadership roles than just getting the best out of people.
-When it comes to managing people, there are some must have skills that will boost your business’ efficiency.
+When it comes to managing people, there are some elementary skills that may help boost your business’s efficiency.

 High satisfaction from optimised systems